 29. White Granite Kitchen Countertops

 - White granite doesn’t always read as white; it often takes on a grayish appearance.
 This makes it an ideal surface for use by those who are embracing the gray trend, and also for those who are installing black or black-and-white kitchens.
-For more information about white granite, check out our article about the white granite trend for 2016.
+For more information about white granite, check out our article about the white granite trend for this year.

 30. Quartz Kitchen Countertops

-Best Kitchen Sinks for 2016
+Best Kitchen Sinks

 31. Trough Sinks